2026 World Series Odds: Sportsbooks vs. Prediction Markets

 Most Overpriced Teams Right Now

-The New York Yankees are a clear example of public inflation.
+The New York Yankees are a clear example of public betting inflation.
 They’re sitting around +850 at major sportsbooks (10.5% implied), while prediction markets have them closer to 7–8%.
 That 2–3% gap is significant at the top of the board and suggests books are shading toward heavy recreational money on a high-profile team.

-You’re not betting into a bad team, you’re betting into a bad price.
+You’re not betting into a bad team; you’re betting into a bad price.

 Best Value Plays vs. the Market